My name is Sara Larow; I am the owner/operator of Kindergrooming LLC pet spa.

 -Do you groom cats?

-allergic reactions to scents, or offer light trimming on their sanitary area; this is the most common area dogs get
+scents, or offer light trimming on their sanitary area (the place where dogs most

-The best thing to do when your pet has a reaction is to keep an eye on it for a few days,
+In the event of a negative skin reaction, the best thing to do is keep an eye on it for a few

-if the reaction gets worse, it is best to take your pet to the vet for treatment.
+days.
+If the reaction worsens, please take your pet to a veterinarian for further treatment.

 Feel free to contact us with any other questions or concerns.